-If you have any questions, contact the Drinking Water Division at 202-612-3440 or email firstname.lastname@example.org.
-Most lead test kits are provided to single family households.
-Multi-family households are often unable to meet the water stagnation requirements in all building units.
-However, if you are a tenant or owner/occupant of a unit, you may request a test kit directly from DC Water, or send a letter to the owner of your unit to request a test kit.
+If you have any questions, contact the Drinking Water Division at (202) 612-3440 or email firstname.lastname@example.org.
+Lead test kits are provided to both single and multi-family residences.
+If you are a tenant or owner/occupant of a unit, you may request a test kit directly from DC Water, or send a letter to the owner of the property to request a test kit.
 There are specific District laws requiring a property owner to provide lead test kits to tenants.

-Independent, certified labs in the Washington metro area also provide water testing for a fee.
+Independent, certified labs in metropolitan Washington also provide water testing for a fee.
 To find a certified laboratory, visit the EPA’s laboratory certification page.
 These local labs may provide water quality testing:

 District Department of General Services provides lead monitoring results for drinking water in District public schools - results available here.

 A lead profile can help identify locations and sources of lead in household drinking water.
 Sources of lead may include plumbing fixtures, lead solder, or a water service pipe.
 Typically, profiles are conducted in homes that have had a recent water sample with elevated levels of lead.
 DC Water investigates these cases further to determine causes for unusually high lead levels and consequently share findings with customers.

 Lead profiles involve a plumbing survey and water sampling.
 During a plumbing survey, a DC Water technician inspects the water service connection and household plumbing, and systematically collects samples to determine the composition of pipes and fixtures in the house.
 The technician collects over a dozen samples to assess the presence of lead in water in different sections of plumbing at that time to best identify possible sources of lead throughout the house.